hypercore-protocol/corestore-networker/README.md

 Since corestore has an all-to-all replication model (any shared cores between two peers will be automatically replicated), only one connection needs to be maintained per peer.
 If multiple connections are opened to a single peer as a result of that peer announcing many keys, then these connections will be automatically deduplicated by comparing NOISE keypairs.

 ### Upgrading from corestore-swarm-networking
 This module's going through a major change + a rename as part of our push to develop [Hyperspace](https://github.com/hyperspace-org/hyperspace).
+With these updates, `@corestore/networker` and Hyperspace's `network` APIs are now interchangeable!

 If you've previously been using `corestore-swarm-networking` and you'd like to upgrade, [`UPGRADE.md`](https://github.com/andrewosh/corestore-swarm-networking/blob/master/UPGRADE.md) explains the changes.

 ### Installation
 ```